Mikaela/gist/matrix/uk.half-shot.matrix-hookshot.feed/README.md

 # hookshot room state configuration

-When Hookshot is configured via the manage integrations menu, it appears to perform two state installations/directories/whatever:
+When Hookshot is configured via the manage integrations menu, it appears to perform two state events with state keys:

 - `uk.half-shot.matrix-hookshot.feed`
-  - contains state events with the feed name
+  - state events with state keys that are the feed name
     - contains the json below
 - `io.element.integrations.installations`
   - contains uuid below